RichardCarrionF/RichardCarrionF/README.md

 **RichardCarrionF/RichardCarrionF** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+👋Hi, I'm Richard!
+ I'm an MPA candidate at Columbia University

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...